 Instructions

-- Start by preparing your steamer (kalan) with enough water and bring it to a rolling boil over medium-high heat.
-While waiting, lightly grease your kutsinta molds (bilao) with cooking oil using a pastry brush.
-Cover your steamer lid with a clean kitchen cloth (trapo) to prevent water droplets from falling onto the kutsinta.
+- First, boil water in your steamer over medium-high heat.
+While waiting, brush your kutsinta molds lightly with cooking oil.
+Cover your steamer lid with a clean kitchen cloth to prevent water drops from falling on the cakes.

-- In a small bowl, dissolve the annatto powder (atsuete) in 3 tablespoons of hot water (mainit na tubig).
-Stir until the powder completely dissolves and the color is vibrant orange-red.
-Haluin hanggang matunaw lahat ng atsuete.
+- In a small bowl, mix the annatto powder with 3 tablespoons of hot water.
+Stir until the powder completely dissolves and turns bright orange-red.

-- Place the filled molds in your preheated steamer.
-Steam over medium-high heat for 45 minutes or until fully cooked.
-You’ll know they’re done when a toothpick inserted into the center comes out clean, and the surface is firm but bouncy to the touch.
-Pasingawan ng 45 minuto o hanggang maluto.
+- Put the filled molds in your steamer.
+Steam for 45 minutes over medium-high heat.
+You’ll know they’re done when you stick a toothpick in the center and it comes out clean.
+The surface should feel firm but springy.

-- For best results, consume within the day, but you can store leftovers in an airtight container at room temperature for up to 24 hours.
-To reheat, steam for 2-3 minutes until warm.
-Para mainit-init ulit, pasingawan ng 2-3 minuto.
+- Best eaten fresh, but you can keep leftovers in a covered container at room temperature for a day.
+To reheat, just steam for 2-3 minutes until warm.

 Tips from Lola’s Kitchen